-Most germ cell tumors are treated with a combination of radiation, chemotherapy, and or surgery.
+Most cancerous germ cell tumors are treated with surgery and/or chemotherapy.
 Different types of treatment are available for patients with a germ cell tumor.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
 (A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer)

 In all cases, treatment should be individualized for you.
+More on treatment for ovarian cancer can be found here.
 Although cancers are classified into particular stages, each person is unique.

 You do not have to rush to make a decision, so consider the options carefully.
 Ask questions if you do not understand any aspect of treatment or the terms your doctors are using.
-Research shows that cancer survivors of all educational levels and backgrounds can have a hard time communicating with their health care team.
-One of the best ways to improve communication with your health care team is to prepare your visits so that you can best make use of the time.
+People of all educational levels and backgrounds can have a hard time communicating with their health care team.
+It helps to write down questions in advance and take notes.
+Bring a trusted friend or family member to help listen and take notes.